 By Michael Nienaber

-The Ifo institute said its business climate index fell to 96.5 from 97.7 in October.
-A Reuters poll of analysts had pointed to a November reading of 96.6.
+The Ifo institute said on Tuesday its business climate index rose to 95.7 from an upwardly revised 94.8 in December.
+A Reuters poll of analysts had pointed to a January reading of 94.7.